Ahmose I: Manetho

 There was no distinct break in the line of the royal family between the Seventeenth and Eighteenth dynasties.
-The priest and historian Manetho author of a history of Egypt written in the 3rd century BC during the reign of Ptolemy II (283 – 246 BC), the now lost Aegyptiaca (Αἰγυπτιακά), considered the final expulsion of the Hyksos after nearly a century and the restoration of native Egyptian rule over the whole country a significant enough event to warrant the start of a new dynasty.
+The priest and historian Manetho author of a history of Egypt written in the 3rd century BC during the reign of Ptolemy II (283–246 BC), the now lost Aegyptiaca (Αἰγυπτιακά), considered the final expulsion of the Hyksos after nearly a century and the restoration of native Egyptian rule over the whole country a significant enough event to warrant the start of a new dynasty.
+In a now-lost work, which is referenced by Porphyrios, Manetho credits Ahmose with abolishing the practice of human sacrifice to Hathor at Heliopolis.

 Reign

 Ahmose I ascended the throne as a "boy king" at the age of 10.
 He went on to rule about 25 regnal years before he died around the age of 35.
 The beginning of his reign would have been under a regency until his coming of age.
 During his reign he successfully defeated the Hyksos in Lower Egypt, reuniting the Two Lands, becoming the "patriarch" of the New Kingdom.
 He also started military raids into the Levant pursuing the Hyksos.